ourdatafuture/ourdatafuture/index.md

 ### Human beings instead of human doings

 In the end, do we really want to monetize all aspects of our lives?
 Will this bring us well-being and social self-determination?
-Do we want to define ourselves by what we do or by what we are?
+Do we want to define ourselves by our data (generated for others) or by who we are?
 And more importantly, how can we make things better if everybody will still be looking for more and more financial gain?
 If we want to set ourselves up for a better future, we should probably look for ways how to [reduce wide-spread monetization of our lives](http://autonomy.work/wp-content/uploads/2018/05/Nick-Christine-Social-wealth.pdf).

 # Scenario 3 – National Data Funds